 If you’re new to the world of spearfishing but you’re eager to dive right in (no pun intended), you’ll need a great entry level speargun like the Cressi Apache Speargun.
 Cressi is a popular brand name among spearos of all skill levels, so you can trust that this speargun is going to be made with superb quality in mind.

-We like this speargun because it is very affordable (under $100) and its user friendly.
+We like this speargun because it is very affordable and its user friendly.
 We like that this speargun features a closed muzzle that’ll improve accuracy when shooting, but also makes loading the gun easier.

 When you’re underwater, pulling back on a single band is easy, even if you’re wearing a padded wetsuit.
 We like that the band is easy to mount and there’s enough room for a secondary band if you require more shooting power.

 We like that this is a lightweight speargun, as the weight of the gun ranges between 1.5 to 1.9 pounds, which is dependent on the length of the gun.
-The speargun is ranges from 35 centimeters to 75 centimeters, making it a good for most users.
+The speargun length ranges from 35 centimeters to 75 centimeters, making it a good for most users.